 The experiential learning component is designed to support students' personal and academic growth by direct engagement with the community.
-Each student must complete one or more of the following options totaling three credit hours or more (designated with an "E" in the catalog).
+Each student must complete one or more of the following options totaling three credit hours or more.

-- Internship course (30+ hours) - Practicum course (30+ hours)
+- Internship course (30+ hours)

+- Practicum course (30+ hours)

-- Travel course (4+ days) - Semester abroad\ (10+ weeks) - Approved experience-based course (such as SOC 1301) - SVL x1xx: Service learning field Experience course attached to course of student's choice (coordinated through student advisor and course instructor) - Comparable documented service learning (coordinated through student advisor, student must petition for this in advance to count in place of one of the courses listed above) - \for the purpose of Experiential Learning credit, "abroad" is defined as anywhere outside the continental United States including Hawaii, Alaska, and all United States' territories.
+- Travel course (4+ days)

+- Semester abroad\ (10+ weeks)

+- Approved experience-based course (such as SOC 1301)

+- SVL x1xx: Service learning field Experience course attached to course of student's choice (coordinated through student advisor and course instructor)

+- Comparable documented service learning (coordinated through student advisor, student must petition for this in advance to count in place of one of the courses listed above)

+\for the purpose of Experiential Learning credit, "abroad" is defined as anywhere outside the continental United States including Hawaii, Alaska, and all United States' territories.